lanxiang1017/GEM/README.md

   - step 3. evaluate reports: ```GEM/evaluation/eval_report.py```

 *Note*
-- 1. You need to specify the result paths in all evaluation scripts
+- 1. You need to specify the result paths in all evaluation scripts.
 - 2. If you download our trained GEM-7B model from HuggingFace, you must set the path to ECG-CoCa in the config.json file (under "mm_ecg_tower") before using it.
 - 3. bench_ecggrounding.sh is designed to use multiple GPUs to generate interpretations simultaneously, reducing generation time.
 To use it, you must split the test file (ecg-grounding-test-mimiciv.json) into multiple chunks.
-If you prefer a simpler setup, you can use bench_ecgbench.sh instead; the core generation functions are the same.
+If you prefer a simpler setup, you can use bench_ecgbench.sh instead.
+The core generation functions are the same.
+Example usage: ```bash bench_ecgbench.sh -m PATH_TO_GEM -d ecg-grounding-test-mimiciv```.

 ## Citation